Tutorial 03: OpenAPI Tools - Connect Your Agent to Web APIs

 - Use correct import path:

-- Verify
+from google.adk.tools.openapi_tool import OpenAPIToolset - Verify

-- Check ADK version compatibility
+google-adkis installed:pip install google-adk - Check ADK version compatibility

-Issue 3: Constructor Parameter Errors
+Issue 3: Constructor Parameter Errorsβ

 Problem: TypeError: OpenAPIToolset.__init__() got an unexpected keyword argument 'spec'